wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 # Meeting Notes

+## Meeting with Matt and Sebastian, May 15th, 2019
+Notes fromt the scrum meeting:
+- Fiducial and Containment also depend on the analysis!
+We can work on them...
+But shouldn't be that different from numuccinc, as our's is a subset...
+- Work simple topologies up (at least this reduce the phase space)
+- CCinc uses tracks
+- Consider the wrong sign background
+- Rock Muons
+- Template: numuccinc, the step-by-step
+- A cleanest sample: 1track 1prong (and zero 2D objects)
+- Useful var: Ehad.
+Requiring it very low is roughly equivalent to having no other 2D objects

+## Meeting with Matt and Sebastian, May 14th, 2019

+Brainstorming on the Big Picture:
+We are looking at the MINERvA paper
+Statistical uncertainties depend on the numebr of bins!!!
+Do a blind analysis: sideband tune the backgrounds until the shapes match: Then go to the signal region and compare MC to Data.
+Plot a ratio.
+Report the uncertainty broken by systematics.
+If analysis is statistics dominated, the systematics analysis is not so important.

 ## Meeting with Matt and Sebastian, May 6th, 2019
 - 2D vs 3D prong exclusiveness
 - Run for RHC (and maybe add neutral pions)